-Breast cancer in very young women has a different profile from breast cancer in middle age and treatment normally matches its increased aggressiveness.
+Breast cancer in very young women has a different profile from breast cancer in middle age.
 We define “very young” for purposes of this webpage as up to age 35, although some of the findings below include somewhat older women.
 Approximately 2.4% of U.S. breast cancers are diagnosed before age 35 and 1% are diagnosed before 30.

 Breast cancer in very young women appears to be the result of a combination of genetic, prenatal, environmental and lifestyle factors.
 Some young breast cancer patients have BRCA1 or BRCA2 mutations, but most do not.
 Please see also our article on steps young breast cancer survivors can take to help avoid a recurrence.